+The business of chemistry-applying science to support and enhance our quality of life-is one of the oldest American industries (see notes at the end of the chapter).
+The chemical industry is a dynamic, forward-looking, innovative industry and a keystone of the economy.
+The composition of the business of chemistry is ever-changing, with increasing diversification into high-technology fields such as biotechnology, nanotechnology, and advanced materials that have applications in other industries.
 The business of chemistry is not easily captured by traditional economic nomenclature, such as the North American Industrial Classification System (NAICS).
 These definitional foundations are based on the concept of related production activities.
-In contrast, the business of chemistry is largely market-driven.
+In contrast, the business of chemistry is largely marketdriven.
 In addition to production activities, it is also important to consider marketing, distribution, intellectual property, and other capabilities that distinguish industry segments.
 Rather than statistical classifications, the industry is typically viewed as having four main segments: basic chemicals, specialty chemicals, agricultural chemicals, and consumer products, each with its own structure, growth dynamics, markets, developments, and issues.
 However, the boundaries dividing these segments are not clearly defined, and some degree of overlapping exists.
 For example, some specialty products like architectural coatings and packaged adhesives could be considered consumer products.
 Key characteristics for each segment are displayed in Table 2.2.